Fedict/solarium-demo/README.md

 See https://lucene.apache.org/solr/downloads.html

-Download zip from Apache solr website, and run it locally as a non-root user on standard port 8983.
+Download zip from Apache solr website, unzip it, and run it locally as a non-root user on standard port 8983.
-And make sure the server is only accessible via localhost (not for the whole internet)
+Make sure the server is only accessible via localhost (not for the whole internet)

 In the solr directory:

 `bin/solr start -Djetty.host=127.0.0.1`

-Create a new 'core'
+Create a new 'core' with default configuration

 `bin/solr create_core -c igo`

-Edit the solrconfig.xml in server/solr/igo/ to add Tika's extract handler (to extract text from various document formats)
+Then, edit the solrconfig.xml in server/solr/igo/ to add Tika's extract handler (to extract text from various document formats)

 See also https://lucene.apache.org/solr/guide/8_5/uploading-data-with-solr-cell-using-apache-tika.html